 There's one step that I haven't figured out completely, and that is post-curing at elevated temperature.
 Generally speaking, post-curing improves material properties of thermoset plastics.
 But I haven't noticed that effect with post-cured polyurethane castings.
 More experiments are planned. |

-This is my no-brand Chinese single-stage rotary vane vacuum pump (Wikipedia).
+This is my no-brand Chinese 'Model Z-3' single-stage rotary vane vacuum pump (see Wikipedia), with a pumping capacity of 1.1 liters per second.
 As far as I know, a rotary vane vacuum pump is the minimum that you need to achieve the vacuum level required for vacuum resin casting; a membrane vacuum pump is likely not good enough.
 Currently, similar no-brand pumps are roughly 150 euros in the Netherlands.

 My pump came with a vacuum gauge that's pretty useless for this purpose, since I'm most interested in the 0 to 2 mbar (abs) range.
 But gauges for this range are expensive, and I learned to listen to the pump to judge the vacuum level.
 Plus you can see the resin bubbling vigorously when the vacuum is deep enough.
 The black vertical cylinder is the oil mist filter, that my pump did not have originally.
 I tried several other solutions, but nothing would catch the fine oil mist generated by the pump.
 This filter does its job properly.
 I duct its exhaust into the ventilation system, since it could contain unhealthy components. |

-Here's my 9 liter vacuum desiccator by Kartell.
+Here's my 9 liter vacuum desiccator by Kartell (catalog number 554).
 The bottom half is made of polypropylene, the top half of polycarbonate.
 The dome used to be fully transparent, but it's coated with tiny drops of resin, because the resin bubbling can be violent.
 Plus I also used it for an industrial project, further dirtying the inside.
 When I bought mine some 20 years ago, it was around 75 euros.

 I'm using thick-walled 12x8 mm PVC tube, otherwise the tube will collapse under the vacuum. |